-While the firm works with individuals who have a high net worth, it does not offer financial planning.
+While the firm works with individuals who have high net worths, it does not offer financial planning.
 To find a financial advisor who offers a complete suite of financial services to individuals at your investing level, use our pro matching tool.
 It recommends up to three advisors in your area based on answers to questions about your goals.

 Read on to learn more about Brandywine Global.